-Taxation in the UK is administered and regulated by HM Revenue and Customs (HMRC).
+Taxation in the UK is administered and regulated by HMRC.
 Many individuals will have little or no regular contact with HMRC.
 For employees, income tax is typically deducted at source from earnings before they are paid out by way of Pay as You Earn (PAYE).
 Often other sources of income, such as savings and dividends, are covered by allowances such that no tax needs to be paid.
 Without additional income tax payable to HMRC, these individuals do not need to complete income tax returns.

-However, over 12 million taxpavers have something more than just a regular income taxed under PAYE or income covered by the savings and dividend allowances.
+However, over 12 million taxpayers have something more than just a regular income taxed under PAYE or income covered by the savings and dividend allowances.
 They might have income from their own business or receive rent from a property.
 Alternatively, it may be that their savings or dividend income is significant enough to result in tax being payable.
 These taxpayers may be asked to complete a self assessment return each year and have direct contact with HMRC.
-Other taxpayers may need to complete periodic returns; for example, where they have made a disposal of an asset which is subject to capital gains tax (CGT) or be responsible for collecting and paying the tax on behalf of others such as employers or businesses charging VAT.
+Other taxpayers may need to complete periodic returns; for example, where they have made a disposal of an asset which is subject to Capital Gains Tax (CGT) or be responsible for collecting and paying the tax on behalf of others such as employers or businesses charging VAT.

-If you are not asked to complete a tax return, it remains your responsibility to advise HMRC by 5 October following the tax year if there is a new source of untaxed income, a capital profit that could lead to a tax liability or you are subject to the high income child benefit charge.
+If you are not asked to complete a tax return, it remains your responsibility to advise HMRC by 5 October following the tax year if there is untaxed income, a capital profit that could lead to a tax liability or high levels of employment expenses or savings income.
+For the 2024/25 tax year, the high income child benefit charge is taxable through PAYE for employees, although the need to register for self-assessment currently remains.
 Please contact us for further advice if this affects you.